zhiburt/expectrl/README.md

 - It has an `async` support.
 - It does a couple of inner things diferently.
 - It has a different interface.
-- It supports (not full coverage) logging.
+- It supports logging.
+- It supports interact function.
 - ...

 Licensed under [MIT License](LICENSE)